gguo78/dp-rag/README.md

 git clone git@github.com:sarus-tech/dp-rag.git
 ```

-Then `cd` to this folder, type `uv venv` and activate the virtualenv with:
+Then `cd` to this folder, type `uv venv` and activate the virtualenv with `source .venv/bin/activate`.

+You can then install the packages with `uv sync` and run the test script: `python test_dp_rag.py`.